DigitalCampus/django-oppia/docs/dev/getting-started.rst

 * allowing login with users existing Google, Facebook, Twitter accounts

-Another area that we are very much interested in, but needs some research and planning is around personalised/adaptive learning - so being able to tailor course content based on users existing knowledge & experience
+Another area that we are very much interested in, but needs some research and planning is around personalised/adaptive learning - so being able to tailor course content based on users existing knowledge & experience or responses to pre-tests.

 All of the above are improvements and enhancements that we've wanted to do for a long time, but any contributions (on the list above or not) will help us keep OppiaMobile running and improving for its users.